Gopaswathy98/Taskflowmanagement/README.md

+To help you stand out as a Software Engineer with 3 years of experience, this README is written to highlight system architecture, security, and type safety.
+It focuses on the tools you are comfortable with—React, Node.js, and PostgreSQL —while framing the project as a professional-grade tool.
++1

-🚀 **Taskflow Management**
+🚀 TaskFlow Management

-A modern, full-stack task management application designed to streamline workflows, track project progress, and boost productivity.
-Built with a focus on performance, scalability, and a clean user experience.
+TaskFlow Management is a robust, full-stack workflow platform designed to bridge the gap between team productivity and real-time task tracking.
+Built with a focus on Type Safety, Scalability, and Performance, it provides a seamless experience for managing complex project lifecycles.

-🌟 Key Features

-Interactive Kanban Board: Drag-and-drop tasks between columns (Pending, Ongoing, Done).

-Real-time Updates: Stay synced with your team using live status updates.

-Task Prioritization: Categorize tasks by high, medium, or low priority.

-User Authentication: Secure login and registration system with JWT.

-Responsive Design: Optimized for desktop, tablet, and mobile viewing.

-Dark Mode Support: Seamlessly switch between light and dark themes.
++1

 🛠️ Tech Stack

-Frontend
-React 18 (Vite)

-Tailwind CSS (Styling)
+Frontend: React.js (Vite), Tailwind CSS

-Wouter (Lightweight Routing)

-Lucide React (Iconography)

-Backend
+Backend: Node.js, Express.js

+Database: PostgreSQL

+Authentication: JWT (JSON Web Tokens)
++1

+Development Tools: Git, GitHub, Postman
++1

+🏗️ Technical Highlights

+Stateful Kanban Logic: Engineered a dynamic task board with optimized React state management for fluid drag-and-drop transitions.

+Secure Authentication: Implemented a stateless authentication system using JWT, ensuring secure access to user-specific dashboards and task data.
++1

+Relational Data Modeling: Architected a robust PostgreSQL schema to handle task relationships, user profiles, and status updates with high data integrity.

+Responsive UI/UX: Utilized Tailwind CSS to build a mobile-first, high-performance interface that adapts to all screen sizes.

+AI-Assisted Development: Leveraged Cursor AI to optimize code structure and accelerate the development of complex backend logic.
++1

+📂 Project Structure
+Plaintext
+├── client/          # React frontend (Vite)
+│   ├── src/         # UI components and React logic
-Node.js & Express
+├── server/          # Node.js & Express backend

-TypeScript

-PostgreSQL (with Drizzle ORM)

-Zod (Validation)

-🚀 Getting Started

-Follow these steps to get a local copy up and running.

-Prerequisites
-Node.js (v18 or higher)

-npm or yarn

-PostgreSQL instance
+│   ├── routes.ts    # Secure RESTful API endpoints
+│   ├── auth.ts      # JWT Authentication middleware
+├── shared/          # Data schemas and shared types └── README.md        # Technical Documentation

-Installation
+⚙️ Installation & Setup
-Clone the repository:
+Clone the Repository:

 Bash
 git clone https://github.com/Gopaswathy98/Taskflowmanagement.git
 cd Taskflowmanagement
-Install Root Dependencies:
+Install Dependencies:

 Bash
 npm install
+Environment Configuration:
-Setup Environment Variables: Create a .env file in the root directory and add:
+Create a .env file in the root and add your database credentials and JWT_SECRET.

-Code snippet

-DATABASE_URL=your_postgresql_connection_string
-JWT_SECRET=your_secret_key
-NODE_ENV=development
-Run Database Migrations:
+Run Development Server:

 Bash

-npm run db:push
-Start Development Server:

-Bash

 npm run dev
-Your app will be running at http://localhost:5000.

-📁 Project Structure

-Plaintext

-├── client/                # React frontend (Vite)
-│   ├── src/               # UI components and logic
-│   └── public/            # Static assets
-├── server/                # Express backend
-│   ├── routes.ts          # API endpoints
-│   ├── auth.ts            # Authentication logic
-│   └── storage.ts         # Database interface
-├── shared/                # Shared Types/Zod Schemas
-└── dist/                  # Production build output

-🌐 Deployment

-The project is configured for easy deployment on Render.

-Frontend: Deployed as a Static Site from the client folder.

-Backend: Deployed as a Web Service running the Express server.

-Database: Hosted PostgreSQL instance.

-🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.

-Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)

-Commit your Changes (git commit -m 'Add some AmazingFeature')

-Push to the Branch (git push origin feature/AmazingFeature)

-Open a Pull Request

-📄 License

-Distributed under the MIT License.
-See LICENSE for more information.